-- Just as there are ways to maximize profit on the remaining inventory that also must be sold.
+- Meaning just as there are ways to maximize profit on the remaining inventory that also must be sold.

-There are several methods that can be utilized to make sure that the fixtures and equipment sell just as well as the inventory.
+There are several methods that can be utilized to make sure that the used fixtures, fittings, displays, furniture and rest of the equipment sell just as well as the inventory during the store closeout.

-Going out of business sale or selling a retail store involves sale of business/store fixtures, used retail equipment and knowing where or how to do it.
+Going out of business sale or selling a retail store involves liquidation of business/store fixtures, used retail equipment and knowing where or how to do it.

 However, these methods must be used correctly and the retailer must understand their functions in order to make the most of them.